 Applesauce is a pantry staple that couldn’t be easier to make.
 You’ll need a food mill to make this recipe but the time you’ll save cutting and peeling apples will make up for it in a single season.

 I love to have lots of homemade applesauce on hand and considering the low cost of bulk apples (free if you have a tree or know the right people) it’s hard to justify not making any.

 I’ve always been a fan of short cuts; I even made a pie once without peeling the apples, still getting crap from the family on that one!
 This is hands down the easiest and fastest way to make applesauce I’ve ever found.

-The strainer is cheaper (actually if you already have a mixer they are about the same, if you want to grind meat go ahead and buy the meat/fruit combo) but requires some arm power, luckily I still get my arm workout carrying Mary around.
+The strainer is cheaper (actually if you already have a mixer they are about the same) but requires some arm power.

-You’ll also need a large pot to do the cooking and a set up for water bath canning if you plan to preserve some for the future.
-I’m a big fan of small batch canning but if we’re having a good apple year I go all in with canning apple sauce.
+You’ll also need a large pot to do the cooking and a setup for water bath canning if you plan to preserve some for the future.
+I usually stick to small batches but if we’re having a good apple year I go all-in with canning apple sauce.

 The slope also made a ladder too dangerous, if you could even get a ladder into the dense overgrown apple trees.
 It was a real shame that we couldn’t get to the really nice, bright red and shiny apples but I managed to drag home 3 shopping bags full of free apples.

 I taste tested a few (as did my 3 year old nephew who got mad at me when I cut him off after 5 apples) and they were all sweet with a little bit of tart.
 They were also far from supermarket ready, personally I don’t mind an apple with some personality!